yhydhx/AugGPT/README.md

 ## Citation
 @article{dai2023chataug,
-  title={ChatAug: Leveraging ChatGPT for Text Data Augmentation}, author={Dai, Haixing and Liu, Zhengliang and Liao, Wenxiong and Huang, Xiaoke and Wu, Zihao and Zhao, Lin and Liu, Wei and Liu, Ninghao and Li, Sheng and Zhu, Dajiang and others}, journal={arXiv preprint arXiv:2302.13007}, year={2023}
+  title={AugGPT: Leveraging ChatGPT for Text Data Augmentation}, author={Dai, Haixing and Liu, Zhengliang and Liao, Wenxiong and Huang, Xiaoke and Wu, Zihao and Zhao, Lin and Liu, Wei and Liu, Ninghao and Li, Sheng and Zhu, Dajiang and others}, journal={arXiv preprint arXiv:2302.13007}, year={2023}